 There are school bus services for certain primary schools and all secondary schools in the mornings and afternoon.
 A school journey is defined as travelling from home to school, or from school to home.
 If your school journey involves more than one bus trip, you can change buses without paying again.

 bus routes and timetables on the Liberty bus website.

-Jersey has a great network of routes for cyclists, making discovering the island easy.
-Cycling provides a slower pace of travel and easy access to the entire island.
-Many cycle routes are clearly marked throughout the parishes.
-There are many scenic routes leading through countryside and along the coast.
-There are bike racks for you to park your bike around St Helier and other parishes is easy with many bike racks available nearby.
-Jersey has a good cycling community, with several of cycle clubs that cater for all riders’ abilities.
+Many cycle routes are clearly marked throughout the parishes, along scenic routes leading through countryside and along the coast.
+There are bike racks for you to park your bike around St Helier and other parishes is easy with many bike racks.

 Find out more on